JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 Try ./gradlew --stop if this issue persists.
 ```

-However, a silent fallback to another strategy can consume a lot of system resources or lead to non-deterministic builds,
+However, a silent fallback to another strategy can consume a lot of system resources or lead to non-deterministic builds.
-read more about this in this [YouTrack issue](https://youtrack.jetbrains.com/issue/KT-48843/Add-ability-to-disable-Kotlin-daemon-fallback-strategy).
+Read more about this in this [YouTrack issue](https://youtrack.jetbrains.com/issue/KT-48843/Add-ability-to-disable-Kotlin-daemon-fallback-strategy).
 To avoid this, there is a Gradle property `kotlin.daemon.useFallbackStrategy`, whose default value is `true`.
 When the value is `false`, builds fail on problems with the daemon's startup or communication.
 Declare this property in
 `gradle.properties`: